 Looking for service opportunities for your church's mission team in 2018?
 How about "alternative vacation" ideas?
-Consider serving with UCC Disaster Ministries as hurricane recovery volunteers in the U.S. Virgin Islands, Puerto Rico, Texas or Florida.
+Consider serving with UCC Disaster Ministries as hurricane recovery volunteers in Puerto Rico, Texas or Florida.

 Puerto Rico is struggling to recover from Hurricane Irma's and then Maria's destruction of lives and property.
 Work teams of up to 15 volunteers each may sign up now to help with recovery.
 Beginning June 2018, groups will serve for one-week periods.

 Work may include debris removal, cleaning, tarping, sanitation, light carpentry, roofing, and repair work of homes and/or church properties.
 Each work group should have two people knowledgeable in home repair and rebuilding.
 The work will involve being exposed to a hot and humid climate, possible heavy lifting and climbing ladders, often while required to wear safety gear such as eye protection, safety hats, respirators and/or Tyvek protective suits.

 Minimum age: 16.
 Volunteers will be housed in dorms at a church camp and will be using the camp kitchen to prepare meals.
 The worksites may be up to an hour’s drive away from the camp.
 The UCC leadership for disaster recovery mission teams will arrive in Puerto Rico soon and will send out more information to registered groups as it comes available.

 In Port Arthur, Texas, UCC Disaster Ministries and the Southeast Texas Community Development Corporation (SETCDC) have joined forces to repair 17 apartments affordable to low-income renters.